When you purchase through links on our site, we may earn an affiliate commission. Here's how it works.

 Locating People, Witnesses, Heirs

-Attorneys and lawyers hire private investigators for help in locating people for a wide variety of reasons.
-A private investigator will have the experience to locate potential witnesses.
-An attorney who practices family law may be searching for an heir to an estate or a criminal attorney may hire a private investigator to locate witnesses to a serious crime.
+Attorneys and lawyers hire private investigators to locate people for a wide variety of reasons.
+A private investigator will have the experience in locating potential witnesses.
+An attorney who practices family law may be searching for an heir to an estate or to locate a defendant who is evading service.
+A criminal defense attorney may hire a private investigator to locate witnesses to a serious crime.

 Preparation for Cross Examination

 The role of a private investigator is continually evolving.
-Previously, the bulk of a private investigator’s duties involved following subjects and/or staking out a subject to learn their habits.
+Previously, the bulk of a private investigator’s duties involved following subjects to learn their habits.
 The current role of a private investigator includes much more detail, such as interviewing witnesses or digging through public records for information that may be used in a deposition.
 Private investigators are extremely creative, analytical, and they know how to obtain information; all of which can benefit law firms and their cases.

 Surveillance and Digital Research